gradgrind/minion/README.md

  - minion_cxx_shared: another rewrite, this time using shared_ptr.

-Along with the Go version, gominion, minion_cxx_shared has received the most attention.
+Along with the Go version, minion_cxx_shared has received the most attention.
 Algorithmically these two are very close to each other.

 I have tried to provide helpful error messages, but no i18n is supported at present.